 - Inspect the unit before each use.

 - Never point the nozzle at yourself or anyone else.

 - Use the correct tip for the job at hand.

 - Follow the manufacturer’s operating instructions.

 By following these tips, you can help ensure that your pressure washer is safe and performing optimally – no matter how long you run it continuously.
 So, there you have it – everything you need to know about running a pressure washer continuously.

 How Long Can You Run A Pressure Washer?
 Closing Thoughts

 That just about concludes our discussion today.
 We’ve answered the question – how long can you run a pressure washer?
 And now, you also recognize the importance of giving your machine breaks on a routine schedule.
 Not only will this extend the life of your machine and prevent wear and tear.
 But, it will also improve the performance of your machine.
 While the downtime does suck, you can work on other things while the machine cools off – and when you return, the unit will be ready to work more effectively and efficiently.
 If you’ve been running your machine too long and feel it is impacting the performance of your unit, bring it in for a pressure washer service.
 We’ll get it taken care of for you.

 At this point, you’re ready to start cleaning like the pros do.
 And if you’re in need of a reliable lineup of commercial hot water pressure washers, you’re in luck.
-At Hotsy, we’ve earned the reputation as the #1 Pressure washer store in all of South Texas and throughout the country.
+At Hotsy, we’ve earned the reputation as the #1 Pressure washer store in San Antonio and throughout the country.
 We’ve got all the various types of machine your business needs – no matter what it is you do.
 Take a look at our extensive catalog or reach out for a recommendation.
 We’re passionate about helping you get the cleaning power you need.
 Nothing cleans like a Hotsy – and if you’re not convinced, it’s time you found out firsthand!